benbonn/pelletpulse/README.md

    Upload the code to your ESP32 via Arduino IDE or PlatformIO.

 2. **Wi-Fi Setup**
    On first boot, connect to the ESP32's access point (`PelletPulse`) and open the configuration portal.
+Connect to your Wi-Fi.

 3. **Device Configuration**
-   Enter your Ökofen IP, port, password, polling interval, and endpoint URL.
+   Browse to http://pelletpulse.local/ Enter your Ökofen IP, port, password, polling interval, and endpoint URL

 4. **Save and Start**
    After saving, the ESP32 reboots and begins polling and uploading data.